e-gor/Reveal.js-TOC-Progress/README.md

 #Description

+##What is Reveal-TOC-Progress?

 Reveal-TOC-Progress is a plugin for the Reveal.js framework for HTML presentations (https://github.com/hakimel/reveal.js).

+##What does Reveal-TOC-Progress do?

-This plugin includes a footer in all the slides of a Reveal.js presentation (with optional exclusion of some slides) that will show the progress in relation to the table of contents, in a similar way as in a LaTeX-Beamer presentation.
+Reveal-TOC-Progress includes a footer in all the slides of a Reveal.js presentation (with optional exclusion of some slides) that will show the progress in relation to the table of contents, in a similar way as in a LaTeX-Beamer presentation.

+##Behaviour

 The footer has two columns.
 The left column shows a list of the main sections (except those we explicitly tell to ignore), highlighting the section we are now in.
 The right column shows the subsections of the main section we are now in (again with the option of ignoring those we do not want to show), highlighting the subsection we are currently at.

+##Configurable options

 The behaviour for too long section or subsection lists is configurable.
 The font of the text can be reduced to make the list fit in the footer, or the list will scroll when necessary.

 The background color of the footer is also configurable.

-#Instructions of use
+#Installation

 ##Necessary files